BettyRain/blockchain_project5/README.md

 * Compare Hash with new generated Hash of <PatID, [PatInfo]PKpat> (Verify that data hasn't been changed)
 * Decrypt [PatInfo]PKpat by Pat's Public Keys for each PatientID
 * Add to result
-* Finished result is printed to web page in form:
+* Finished result is printed to web page in a form:
 ```
 Patients results
 Block № 2